 As with the Assumption Chart, this exercise begins with a particular topic.
 The topic can be something that's currently challenging for your client or something that's easy.
-I've found it works well to refer back to the Wheel of Life, and ask your client to pick a wedge for the topic.
+It works well to refer back to the Wheel of Life, and ask your client to pick a wedge for the topic.